- 1 Top 7 Best Smartwatches for Kids Compared

 How We Decided

-Smartwatches have a lot of features – sometimes so many that it’s difficult for a buyer to choose which are important.
-The best watches we found had a combination of entertainment options like games and photos, along with more productive features like timers and calendars.
+Kids smartwatches have a lot of features – sometimes so many that it’s difficult for a buyer to choose which are important.
+The best watches we found had a combination of entertainment options like games and photos, along with more productive features like timers, and calendars.
 This is handy when teaching kids more responsibility!
 However, especially important to parents are safety features, so we also looked for models that include GPS or other tracking abilities.

 Then there’s communication: Should a kid’s smartwatch be able to take phone calls?
 Texts?
-What about receiving recorded messages?
+What about receiving recorded messages or two-way communication?
+Does it need to be touch screen?
 A lot of this depends on the parent.
 We liked to see at least an option to include a SIM card and choose a phone plan, which parents can decide to do later on even if they don’t want any in-depth communication options in the beginning.
+Another factor is fitness.
+Smartwatches designed for children might not need in-depth activity tracking that an adult fitness tracker would offer.

 Design is also particularly important.
 These smartwatches need to be extra-durable, with plenty of adjustments for wrist size and a screen that’s large enough to be useful.
+Battery life is also important.
 The watch should also have enough room for a high-quality battery that can last for at least several days of downtime before needing to be recharged.

 Best Smartwatches for Kids Buying Guide